We deliver projects to our customers using one of two project delivery methodologies:

 Sure Step has six phases: Diagnostic, Analysis, Design, Development, Deployment and Operation.
 The Diagnostic phase encompasses Solution Envisioning, and provides guidance on product capabilities, including content on focus industries for a corresponding product.
-The Decision Accelerator Offering is an important part of the Diagnostic phase, designed to reduce the risks and concerns for our customers in their decision making process for a new/upgrade Dynamics NAV solution.
+The Decision Accelerator Offering is an important part of the Diagnostic phase, designed to reduce the risks and concerns for our customers in their decision making process for a new/upgrade Business Central solution.

 The Analysis, Design, Development, Deployment and Operation phases represent the five phases of solution delivery, with the Operation phase also encompassing post-delivery activities, covering the transition of the production solution to support.
 Sure Step provides five Implementation and Upgrade project types spanning these phases, for projects encompassing large, medium, and small end-to-end engagements.

 Besides providing different project types to suit a given engagement, Sure Step also provides Optimization Offerings featuring proactive and post go-live services designed to assist the our customers and us with an additional level of due diligence in the solution delivery lifecycle.